-ISRO has tested the Lander’s landing capability by dropping it from an aircraft at various altitudes and velocities over its Lunar Test Terrain facility which has simulated lunar terrains.
+ISRO has tested the Lander’s sensors by carrying it in an aircraft at various altitudes and velocities over its Lunar Test Terrain facility which has simulated lunar terrains.

 As per the fourth Comprehensive Technical Review (CTR) meeting on June 19 this year, the Lander will be reconfigured to take a 100x30kms elliptical orbit instead of the previously planned 100x100kms orbit, prior to the descent to make it a safe and soft landing.
 This is the reason attributed for the latest delay.
 This has resulted in additional 800N engine along with propellant on the Lander, new Lander leg configuration with increased base diameter from 3.6m to 4.3m to improve stability and additional support systems for power, structure and thermal control.